cheshire-cat-ai/docs/mkdocs/plugins-registry/installing-plugin.md

 After installing a plugin, consider these steps:

-- **Refresh**: Manually refresh the page in your browser after a few moments.
-This ensures any freshly installed plugins display accurately within the dashboard.
+- **Refresh**: The admin refreshes automatically after the installation but if for some reason the plugin does not show, refresh the page or check cat logs for any errors;
 - **Settings Configuration**: If the newly installed plugin requires setup or configuration, look for the cog icon associated with the plugin.
 Click on it to access and adjust the plugin's settings according to your preferences.